Ferrocene: Derivatives and variations

 Ferrocene analogues can be prepared with variants of cyclopentadienyl.
 For example, bisindenyliron and bisfluorenyliron.

 Carbon atoms can be replaced by heteroatoms as illustrated by Fe(η5-C5Me5)(η5-P5) and Fe(η5-C5H5)(η5-C4H4N) ("azaferrocene").
 Azaferrocene arises from decarbonylation of Fe(η5-C5H5)(CO)2(η1-pyrrole) in cyclohexane.
 This compound on boiling under reflux in benzene is converted to ferrocene.

+Iron arene complexes are possible, but bis(arene)s are difficult to stabilize.
+The bis(benzene)iron(II) cation, isoelectronic with bis(benzene)chromium, is unstable against nucleophilic attack, and decomposes "instantaneously" in acetonitrile.
+It can be observed, however, in metastable nitromethane solution.

 Because of the ease of substitution, many structurally unusual ferrocene derivatives have been prepared.
 For example, the penta(ferrocenyl)cyclopentadienyl ligand, features a cyclopentadienyl anion derivatized with five ferrocene substituents.

 In hexaferrocenylbenzene, C6[(η5-C5H4)Fe(η5-C5H5)]6, all six positions on a benzene molecule have ferrocenyl substituents (R).
 X-ray diffraction analysis of this compound confirms that the cyclopentadienyl ligands are not co-planar with the benzene core but have alternating dihedral angles of +30° and −80°.
 Due to steric crowding the ferrocenyls are slightly bent with angles of 177° and have elongated C-Fe bonds.
 The quaternary cyclopentadienyl carbon atoms are also pyramidalized.
 Also, the benzene core has a chair conformation with dihedral angles of 14° and displays bond length alternation between 142.7 pm and 141.1 pm, both indications of steric crowding of the substituents.

-The synthesis of hexaferrocenylbenzene has been reported using Negishi coupling of hexaiodidobenzene and diferrocenylzinc, using tris(dibenzylideneacetone)dipalladium(0) as catalyst, in tetrahydrofuran:
+The synthesis of hexaferrocenylbenzene has been reported using Negishi coupling of hexaiodobenzene and diferrocenylzinc, using tris(dibenzylideneacetone)dipalladium(0) as catalyst, in tetrahydrofuran:

 The yield is only 4%, which is further evidence consistent with substantial steric crowding around the arene core.